ocean-slang/ocean-slang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-My name is Sarah Lang and I am a <strong>PhD candidate<\strong> at the Graduate School of Oceanography at the University of Rhode Island.
-I study <strong>Physical Oceanography<\strong> (advisor: Dr. Melissa Omand).
-I work with aircraft, satellite, and in situ observations to better understand the <strong>impacts of (sub)mesoscale dynamics on phytoplankton and carbon export<\strong>.
+My name is Sarah Lang and I am a <strong>PhD candidate</strong> at the Graduate School of Oceanography at the University of Rhode Island.
+I study <strong>Physical Oceanography</strong> (advisor: Dr. Melissa Omand).
+I work with aircraft, satellite, and in situ observations to better understand the <strong>impacts of (sub)mesoscale dynamics on phytoplankton and carbon export</strong>.

 <p style="color:steelblue;">I am planning to defend my PhD in late spring 2026 and am currently looking for a post-doc position!</p>